What makes a relationship last? What makes a business successful? Both questions plagued me for years…

 Asking for help is so, so hard.
 We have all struggled with some aspect of life, and, rather than reaching out to a professional, have all lain awake in bed wondering when the trauma would end.
 I dealt with my own set of issues: skin covered by acne because I didn’t understand the link between diet and skin; my own search for a partner, which ended when I made peace with who I am and surrounded myself with people who adored me for it; looking for a place to call home all over the world, and finding it in a country full of people who eat their weight in baguettes.
 And all of these issues remained taboo topics I wanted to avoid.
 I was stubborn, I was ignorant, I wanted to stay in my comfort zone.
 Eventually, the vagaries of time or a phone call from a loved one forced me to seek professional help.
 These experts helped me resolve the problem once and for all (through a diet customised to my food allergies, learning to listen well, and getting out my travel itch).

-As an Indian matchmaker in Paris, empathy is a core business requirement.
-Understand and reiterate the issues the customer is facing.
+As a Professional Matchmaker working with smart people throughout Europe and the UK, empathy is a core business requirement.
+Understand and reiterate the issues the individual – your client – is facing.
 It might be not having enough time to meet people, despising dating apps, or simply feeling overwhelmed by the pressure to settle down.
 It will win you points with people who will happily pay you, the expert, to solve their problems.
 This should be at least 60% of your marketing.

 3. Focus on the Long-Term.